mc100s/mern-boilerplate/README.md

 - **`409` Conflict**: The request couldn't be completed because of a conflict (eg for signup: username already taken).
 - **`500` Internal Server Error**: The server encountered an unexpected condition which prevented it from fulfilling the request.

-By sending the write status code, you will catch more easily your error on the client side.
+By sending the right status code, you will catch more easily your error on the client side.

 **Example on the server side**
 ```js